airbytehq/airbyte/airbyte-integrations/bases/readme.md

 # airbyte-integrations:bases

-This direction contains modules that contain shared code or can be inherited when writing connectors.
+This directory contains modules that contain shared code or can be inherited when writing connectors.